 - enhanced legal protection (if properly drafted!) – think of your protection in layers like an onion.
 Your contract is the outside layer.

 - educational tool – informs your client of your processes and sets expectations for what is to be delivered by the photographer.
-These expectations also puts the client on notice of action needed on their part to make this a successful arrangement
+These expectations also put the client on notice of action needed on their part to make this a successful arrangement.

 - preventive measure – contracts work to prevent complaints or issues in the transaction.
 In fact, having the proper provisions will work to prevent clients from trying to push boundaries to see how much they “can get” from you.